 - 14350.
-"Unmanned aircraft system" means unmanned aircraft and associated elements, including communication links and the components that control the unmanned aircraft, that are required for the pilot in command to operate the unmanned aircraft safely and efficiently within the national airspace system. - 14351.
-An unmanned aircraft system may not be equipped with a weapon. - 14352. (a) A law enforcement agency shall obtain a warrant when using an unmanned aircraft system under circumstances where a warrant is required. - (b) A warrant is not required for the use of an unmanned aircraft system under circumstances where there is an exception to the warrant requirement, or under exigent circumstances.
+"Unmanned aircraft system" means unmanned aircraft and associated elements, including communication links and the components that control the unmanned aircraft, that are required for the pilot in command to operate the unmanned aircraft safely and efficiently within the national airspace system. - 14351. (a) An unmanned aircraft system may not be equipped with a weapon. - (b) Equipping an unmanned aircraft system with a weapon is punishable by a fine not exceeding one thousand dollars (\$1,000), or by imprisonment in the county jail not exceeding three months, or by both the fine and imprisonment.